Back to Blog

 The apartment that appeared to cost 800 euros actually costs over 1,100 euros when you account for everything.
 This is why calculating true costs matters.

-Red flags in Nebenkosten estimates
+Red flags in operating-cost estimates

-How Nebenkosten are calculated annually
+How operating costs are reconciled annually

 The monthly Nebenkosten in your Warmmiete are prepayments (Vorauszahlung), not final amounts.
 Once a year, your landlord creates a Nebenkostenabrechnung that compares your prepayments to actual costs.